bluegreen-labs/phenocam_installation_tool_v2/README.md

 > [!note]
 > This is a pre-release version and should not be actively used in the deployment of PhenoCams

 PhenoCam Installation Tool (PIT) is a set of scripts to configure Stardot Netcam Live 2 for the use as a phenocam associated with the [PhenoCam network](http://phenocam.nau.edu).
 Version 2 addresses the installation routine for the Stardot Netcam Live 2 cameras which supercede the previous default Netcam SC5 cameras within the PhenoCam network.
 This software is a collaboration between BlueGreen Labs (bv) and the PhenoCam US network.
-It would be appreciated that if custom changes are required you hire BlueGreen Labs in a consulting context, or make the changes yourself (obviously) within the scope of the license.
+It would be appreciated that if custom changes are required you hire BlueGreen Labs in a consulting context.

 > [!warning]
 > The default password on the Stardot cameras is INSECURE.
 Connecting any camera to an open network, without a firewall, will result in your camera being hacked (with estimated times to infection < 30 min).